Molecular Genetics: Patters And Principles Of Heredity Quiz

 Explanation

 Meiosis is a type of cell division that occurs in sexually reproducing organisms to produce gametes (sex cells).
 During meiosis, the parent cell divides twice, resulting in the formation of four daughter cells, each containing half the number of chromosomes as the parent cell.
-These daughter cells are genetically different from each other and from the parent cell.
-As a result, meiosis does indeed produce two types of gametes, specifically eggs (female gametes) and sperm (male gametes), in equal numbers.
-Therefore, the statement "Meiosis results in the formation of two types of gametes in equal numbers" is true.
+These daughter cells are genetically different from each other and the parent cell. meiosis produces four genotypes of gametes in equal numbers.
+Therefore, the statement "Meiosis results in the formation of two genotypes of gametes in equal numbers" is false.

 Rate this question: